SICKAG/sick_scan_xd/README.md

 > * ROS services are  not available for LD-MRS.
 > * LD-MRS is not supported on Windows.
 > * Publishing point cloud data requires ROS 1 or ROS 2.
 On native Linux and native Windows, point cloud data are exported via API.
-> * The driver is not tested on MAC.
+> * The driver is not tested on macOS.

 ## Getting started